Serte Donderwinkel

 Teaching

-In term 2b I will be teaching the new graduate course Combinatorial Mathematics B. I will cover various models for random trees and graphs and I will discuss the probabilistic tools needed to study them.
+In term 2b I teach the new graduate course Combinatorial Mathematics B. I will cover various models for random trees and graphs and I will discuss the probabilistic tools needed to study them.
+In term 1b I will teach Graph Theory to the first-year students in the BSc in Mathematics.

 Research